datavizweb/async-rl-tensorflow/README.md

     $ pip install tqdm gym[all]

-To train a model for SpaceInvaders:
+To train a model for Breakout with GPU:

-    $ python main_thread.py --n_worker=12
+    $ python main_thread.py --n_worker=12 --env_name=Breakout-v0

+To train a model with CPU:

+    $ python main_thread.py --data_format=NHWC

+To test a model with rendering:

+    $ python main_thread.py --render=True

 ## Results